Chevrolet Chevelle: 1976

+1977

 The 1977 Chevelles featured new grilles.
 The lineup consisted of Malibu and Malibu Classic models in coupe, sedan, and station wagon body styles.
-Estate Wagons and the Laguna Type S-3 were gone.
-Malibu Classics, again the top model, switched to a vertical grille pattern and six-section taillights but kept their twin stacked headlights and stand-up hood ornament.
+Estate Wagons and the Laguna Type S-3 were discontinued.
+Malibu Classics, again the top model, switched to a vertical grille pattern and six-section taillights but retained twin stacked headlights and stand-up hood ornament.
 Malibu grilles changed little.
-Fewer engine selections were available though the engines that remained gained a few horses.
+Fewer engine selections were available, but the continuing engines were now rated with slightly higher output.
 In standard form, Chevelles had a 250 cuin six-cylinder engine or a 145 hp, 305 V8.
 The sole option beyond that was a 170 hp, four-barrel 350 V8, which came as standard equipment in the Malibu Classic station wagon.
 Malibu Classics had a luxurious cloth/vinyl split-bench front seat, color-keyed steering wheel, and woodgrain-accented instrument panel.
 Malibu options included an Exterior Decor group, tinted glass, and full wheel covers.
-A total of 37,215 Malibu Classic Landau coupes were produced, as opposed to 73,739 Malibu Classic coupes and 28,793 Malibu coupes.
+A total of 37,215 Malibu Classic Landau coupes were produced, compared to 73,739 Malibu Classic coupes and 28,793 Malibu coupes.
 In four-door sedan form, too, the Malibu Classics outsold base models by a substantial margin.

 A Chevelle SE (special edition) was available and provided front and rear spoilers, turbine II wheels, F60-15 tires, special graphics and decals, quarter window trim, front and rear sway bars, sport suspension, and a deluxe interior.
 Three colors were available.
-50 of these cars were built.
+Fifty of these cars were built.

 The 1977 models were the last to bear the Chevelle name; with the all-new 1978 models, Malibu became the basic name for Chevrolet's midsize cars.
 In Mexico, the base version of the new-for-1978 Malibu used the Chevelle name through 1981.